-Many of you know me from teaching Pragmatic Institutes Effective Product Marketing and Product Launch Essentials classes.
+Many of you know me from teaching Pragmatic Institute’s Market and Launch classes.
 In this role I get the privilege of working with many marketing directors, product managers, marketing executives, and product marketing managers.
 This experience I wanted to share with you from the product marketing manager’s perspective.

 The role of the product marketing manager is evolving and becoming more standardized.
 By that I mean the importance of the role is better understood and the activities they are accountable for are more clearly defined.
 What I can report is the role of the product marketing manager has become more strategic and more valued than ever before.